solo-io/solo-docs/gloo/docs/enterprise/authentication/custom_auth/_index.md

 ```
 {{% /notice %}}

+### Deploy auth service

 To add this service to your cluster, download the [auth-service yaml](auth-service.yaml) and apply it:
 ```
 kubectl apply -f auth-service.yaml
 ```
+This file contains the deployment, service and upstream definitions.

 ## Deploy Gloo and the petstore demo app